gklyne/I-D/app/app.md

 Archive and Packaging Pointer URI scheme `app`.

-app URIs can be used to consume or reference hypermedia resources bundled inside a file archive or a mobile application package, as well as to resolve URIs for archive resources within a programmatic framework.
+app URIs can be used to consume or reference hypermedia resources bundled inside a file archive or an application package, as well as to resolve URIs for archive resources within a programmatic framework.